Taha Mahmoud Taha: Biography

 Taha Mahmoud Taha was born in 1929.
 After high school, he attended the Faculty of Arts at Ain Shams University, where he graduated and was appointed a teaching assistant.
-After Taha had obtained his master's degree, he received a doctoral scholarship at University of Dublin in Ireland, 1957.
+After Taha had obtained his master's degree, he received a doctoral scholarship at Trinity College Dublin in Ireland, 1957.
 His PhD dissertation was about Aldous Huxley whom Taha had been sending mails since 1955.
 Taha returned to Cairo in February 1961 after he had obtained his PhD degree, and he joined the Faculty of Arts at Ain Shams University.
 However, he soon left the university in 1966 and dedicated his time to translation.
 He, then, returned again to academia by contracting with Kuwait University as an associate professor for modern English literature.
 He worked in Kuwait for 18 years.
 One of his achievements during that period was finishing “the Encyclopedia of James Joyce” which was issued in 1974 with the university's support.
 Dr. Taha worked as a teacher at King Saud University in Riyadh from 1961 to 1963.